Covering groups of minimal exponent

 The condition $R\leq[F,F]$ is equivalent to $[F,F]\cap R=R$, whence the above filtration reduces to $[R,F]\leq R\leq F$ and $E$ is a Schur cover.
 If $G$ is a $p$-group it is known that the multiplier is also a $p$-group, so that $|[G,G]|\cdot|H_2 G|$ is a $p$-power.
-On the other hand $|F/[F,F]|=\prod_im_i$, and the result follows. \end{proof} Dealing with finite groups remarkably simplifies computation, and it allows the use of ordinary representation theory.
-Moreover, in the category of finite groups with a fixed set of generators, the new formula carries a natural notion of growth which we will study in Section \ref{section:growth}.
-Among the periodic presentations some deserve a major attention. \begin{definition} A periodic presentation is a \emph{locally unitary presentation} if the group homomorphism which maps $F$ onto $G$ preserves the order of the generators.
-In this case, we say that $E=F/[R,F]$ is a \emph{locally unitary cover}. \end{definition} We shall prove that these covers have minimal exponent, and later we will see that they corresponds precisely to the having a local-homeomorphism between the relevant topological spaces.
+On the other hand $|F/[F,F]|=\prod_im_i$, and the result follows. \end{proof} Dealing with finite groups allows representation theory.
+Moreover, in the category of finite groups with a fixed set of generators, the new formula carries a natural notion of growth.
+Among the periodic presentations some deserve a major attention. \begin{definition} A periodic presentation is \emph{hyperiodic} if the group homomorphism which maps $F$ onto $G$ preserves the order of the generators.
+In this case, we say that $E=F/[R,F]$ is a \emph{hyperiodic cover}. \end{definition} We shall see that $\GU G$ is hyperiodic, and that all the hyperiodic covers have minimal exponent.
+Later we will show that they corresponds precisely to the having a local-homeomorphism between the relevant topological spaces.
 To begin with we establish the existence of a Hopf formula for the unitary cover.
-To this aim we consider the \emph{Cayley periodic presentation}
+To this aim we consider the periodic presentation